StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Method

-To address this issue, we introduce a temperature scaling mechanism in the Style Fusion Attention layers, following a similar approach to~\cite{chung2024styleid}.
-Specifically, we scale the style key features \(\mathbf{K}_s\) by a scalar factor \(\tau > 1\) prior to applying the Softmax function.
-This operation amplifies the contribution of style-related keys during attention computation.
-In particular, we apply \cref{attention-equation} with the following query, key, and values:
+In our Style Fusion Attention layers, the network merges content and style features with varying influence across different head regions.
+While a single style reference \(\mathrm{I}_{\text{style}}\) provides a target aesthetic, users may want to explore multiple levels of stylization for the same reference—ranging from subtle, content-preserving edits to strong, style-focused transformations.

-By increasing the dot-product magnitude of the corresponding style key maps, this scaling encourages the network to attend more strongly to style features during inference.
-Moreover, the temperature parameter \(\tau\) provides an interpretable means of controlling the stylization intensity, allowing the user to adjust the balance between style fidelity and content preservation as shown in Fig. \ref{fig:ablation_study_kscaling}.
+To provide this flexibility, we introduce a temperature scaling mechanism in the Style Fusion Attention layers.
+The style key features \(\mathbf{K}_s\) are scaled by a user-controllable scalar factor \(\tau > 1\) prior to the Softmax operation, effectively adjusting the relative contribution of style features during attention computation.
+This scaling enables continuous control over the stylization strength, allowing the generation of multiple stylization intensities from a single style reference.